rocket-pool/RPIPs/RPIPs/RPIP-use-latest-delegate.md

 - **Loss of opt-out:** Node operators lose the ability to permanently pin delegates after upgrading.
 - **Trust requirements:** Increased importance of transparent communication, audits, and governance safeguards around delegate changes.
 - **Community alignment:** Some node operators may strongly oppose the change on philosophical grounds.

-## Security Considerations

-This proposal increases the importance of governance integrity and delegate upgrade review.
-Mitigations may include:

-- Formalized review and audit processes for delegate updates
-- Clear rollout timelines and communication
-- Optional grace periods prior to enforcement
-- Emergency rollback mechanisms (if technically feasible)

-These safeguards are out of scope for this RPIP but should be discussed alongside it.

 ## Conclusion